amarcolini/joos/README.md

 ---

 A comprehensive kotlin library designed for FTC.
+Based on <a href="https://github.com/acmerobotics/road-runner">Road Runner</a>.

+### Features
+ - Support for advanced trajectory planning and following.
+ - Command-based paradigm
+ - Easy to use GUI for trajectory generation
+ - <a href="https://github.com/acmerobotics/ftc-dashboard">FTC Dashboard</a> built in

 ## Installation